 - The compact design means the Saber 670 doesn’t have a massive amount of features.

 Natural gas vs. propane

-Now that we’ve reviewed some of the best natural gas grills on the market for you, it’s time to discuss what separates a natural gas grill from its propane cousin and their individual pros and cons.
+Now that we’ve reviewed some of the best natural gas grills on the market for you, it’s time to discuss what separates natural gas grill vs propane and their pros and cons.

 Propane gas pros & cons